devplayer0/kryonet/README.md

 ##Queries
+Queries are types of messages that are intended to invoke a reply from the other endpoint.
+Queries and their results are always sent over TCP.
+You can define a query that, for example, returns a type T by extending QueryToServer<T> or QueryToClient<T>

 Let's say that you're developing a turn-based strategy game.
-In your game client, you probably have code that involves logging into your game server, since every request will require a response, it may be appropriate to create a LoginQuery class that extends QueryToServer<T>.
+In your game client, you probably have code that involves logging into your game server, since every request of this type will require a response, it may be appropriate to create a LoginQuery class that extends QueryToServer<T>.

 Doing so produces code that is really easy to reason about.
 Additionally, there is no need for a dependency between your packet listener and your login logic
 ```java